hpcaitech/Open-Sora/tools/caption/README.md

 ``` -->
 ### Usage

-Since PLLaVA is not fashioned as a package, we will use PYTHONPATH to use it as a package.
+Since PLLaVA is not fashioned as a package, we will use PYTHONPATH to use it.

 ```bash